Spectral Networks: Bridging higher-rank Teichm\"uller theory and BPS states: Symmetries

-\begin{remark} Similarly to higher homotopy groups, $p$-form symmetries with $p\geq 1$ are always abelian, meaning that the fusion rules satisfied by the set of topological defects implementing the symmetry encodes the product in an abelian group $G$. \end{remark}
+\begin{remark} A version of the Eckmann--Hilton argument shows that $p$-form symmetries with $p\geq 1$ are always abelian: the fusion rules satisfied by the set of topological defects implementing the symmetry corresponds to the product in some abelian group $G$. \end{remark}

 Continuous $p$-form symmetries correspond to a conserved Noether $(p+1)$-form current $j^{(p+1)}$ satisfying $\mathrm{d}\star_d j^{(p+1)}=0$; integrating $\star_d j^{(p+1)}$ on codimension-$(p+1)$ manifolds defines topological charges, and after exponentiation, topological defects.
 As above, the existence of a conserved current is not tantamount to the symmetry, which might well be discrete.